Rakesh-Mourya-G/xen-orchestra/docs/advanced.md

 ## Terraform provider

 Terraform is a cloud/platform agnostic tool for building, changing, and versioning infrastructure.
-Terraform can manage existing and popular service providers as well as custom in-house solutions (like Xen Orchestra).
+Terraform can manage existing and popular service providers as well as custom in-house solutions (like CloudVisor).
 It can manage resources through their entire lifecycle or even manage infrastructure it didn't initially create.

-We sponsored a developer to build a [Xen Orchestra provider for Terraform](https://registry.terraform.io/providers/terra-farm/xenorchestra/latest), so you can use it as a central point for your whole virtualized infrastructure.
+We sponsored a developer to build a [CloudVisor provider for Terraform](https://registry.terraform.io/providers/terra-farm/xenorchestra/latest), so you can use it as a central point for your whole virtualized infrastructure.
 The source code is [available on Github](https://github.com/terra-farm/terraform-provider-xenorchestra/), and contributions are welcome!

 :::tip
 Don't miss [our blog post series about it](https://xen-orchestra.com/blog/author/ddelnano/), written by Dom Del Nano, the original developer of this provider!